maria-dagostino/maria-dagostino/README.md

 ## Hi there 👋
 I’m Maria, creative background in videomaking and motion graphics, now focusing on data analytics and data science.

-I’m currently learning data analysis, exploring datasets, and building skills in Python, statistics, and machine learning.
+I recently completed a Master in Data Science, Analytics, and AI, at Start2Impact where i learned data analysis, exploring datasets, and building skills in Python, statistics, and machine learning.

 My main tools include Python, NumPy, SQL, Jupyter Notebook, and data visualization libraries.
 I also bring a background in videomaking and motion graphics, with tools like After Effects and Premiere Pro.